Bridgeport, Chicago: Culture

 In 2008 the Chicago Sun-Times listed Bridgeport as one of the four most ethnically diverse neighborhoods in Chicago, alongside Albany Park, West Ridge, and Rogers Park.

 A traditionally working-class neighborhood, with a diverse ethnic heritage, Bridgeport's cultural history has left an indelible mark on Chicago cuisine.
 While pizza is well represented in Bridgeport, it is the breaded-steak sandwich served by most of the neighborhood's pizzerias, that the neighborhood can claim as an original.
 Chinese and Mexican fare are also well represented, particularly along 31st Street, Halsted Street, and Archer Avenue.
 Bridgeport in the early 21st century has also begun to experience an upswing in new restaurants, with a few recent additions serving a wide range of items.

 The neighborhood is served by the Bridgeport News, a community newspaper delivered weekly on Wednesdays to homes throughout the neighborhood.

 Television

-Fictional Chicago Police Department Sergeant Hank Voight lives in Bridgeport.
+On the NBC television show Chicago P.D., fictional Chicago Police Department Sergeant Hank Voight lives in Bridgeport.